Post job

 A dermatologist's background is also an important factor in determining whether they'll be a good fit for the position.
 For example, dermatologists from different industries or fields will have radically different experiences and will bring different viewpoints to the role.
 You also need to consider the candidate's previous level of experience to make sure they'll be comfortable with the job's level of seniority.

-The list breaks down common dermatologist roles and compares their salaries.
+The following list breaks down different types of dermatologists and their corresponding salaries.

 • Patients